-- Information Systems Analysis – equips students with a range of tools in order to analyse the function and requirements of information systems, as well as the skills to compare systems analysis models, and to examine them in the wider context of the Internet and the social, economic and political climate of an organisation.
+- Information Systems Analysis – This module equips students with a range of tools in order to analyse the function and requirements of information systems, as well as the skills to compare systems analysis models and to examine them in the wider context of the Internet and the social, economic and political climate of an organisation.

-- Dynamic Websites – builds on existing knowledge of both databases and web design in order to build dynamic websites and also equips with a range of skills to present content on the World Wide Web.
+- Dynamic Websites – This module builds on existing knowledge of both databases and web design in order to build dynamic websites and also equips students with a range of skills to present content on the World Wide Web.

-- Database Design and Development – allows students to develop your skills in the design and development of databases and database management systems, as well as investigating enterprise applications of databases.
+- Database Design and Development – This module allows students to develop skills in the design and development of databases and database management systems, as well as investigating enterprise applications of databases.

-- Business IT Project – gives the opportunity to gain practical experience in developing a system solution to an open-ended problem derived from the real world.
+- Business IT Project – This module provides students with the opportunity to gain practical experience in developing system solutions to open-ended problems derived from the real world.

-- Information Systems and Organisations – introduces the subject of information systems and technology in organisations, taking a broad perspective on how it can be managed effectively within the organisational context.
-Students will be able to demonstrate an appreciation of the role of information systems in modern organisations, including the management of social, cultural and political aspects that are important to successful adoption of technology.
+- Information Systems and Organisations – This module introduces students to the subject of information systems and technology in organisations, taking a broad perspective on how it can be managed effectively within the organisational context.
+Students will be able to demonstrate an appreciation of the role of information systems in the modem organisation, including the management of social, cultural and political aspects that are important to the successful adoption of technology.

-- Principles of Business Operations – is designed to help appreciate and understand business operations in both the manufacturing and services sectors.
-The unit will cover the basic principles of operations within a global context from three key perspectives: understanding operations, designing operations and managing operations.
+- Principles of Business Operations – This module helps students to appreciate and understand business operations in both the manufacturing and services sectors.
+It will cover the basic principles of operations within a global context from three key perspectives: understanding operations, designing operations and managing operations.

-- Office Solutions Development – provides the skills to develop advanced features of office software and to employ and adapt them to support business functions.
+- Office Solutions Development – This module provides students with the skills to develop advanced features of office software and to employ and adapt them to support business functions.

 Assessments for all units are offered in a number of assessment cycles throughout the year.
 All units, except the project, are assessed by assignments and/or examinations.

 Past papers and sample assessments: